Rep. Frederica Wilson: President Trump ‘Desperate For Attention & Needs Psychological Help’

 “Loose lips sink ships.
 We all know that.
 You have to handle information in a discrete manner and it’s not cocktail chatter.
 It’s not something you share in a breezy manner with anyone,” she said.

-CBS4’s repeated calls to Sen. Marco Rubio went unanswered, but reporters caught up with in Capitol Hill.
+CBS4’s repeated calls to Sen. Marco Rubio went unanswered, but reporters caught up with him on Capitol Hill.

 “I haven’t read the story, I’m sorry,” he said.